Balajibalu7899/Balajibalu7899/README.md

   <tr>
     <td style="vertical-align: top; padding-right: 20px;">
       <ul style="list-style: none; padding: 0; margin: 0;">
-        <li>🔭 I’m currently Doing Masters at State University of New York at Binghamton</li>
+        <li>🔭 I’m Doing Masters at State University of New York at Binghamton</li>
-        <li>👯 I’m looking to collaborate on Web Development projects using React</li>
+        <li>👯 Looking for collaborate on Web Development projects using React</li>
         <li>👨‍💻 Have a look at my Projects at: https://github.com/Balajibalu7899?tab=repositories</li>
         <li>📫 Mail Me at: <strong>balajigv.inbox@gmail.com</strong></li>
         <li>⚡I love experimenting with new technologies and tools, always on the lookout for ways to improve my development workflow.</li>